 - 7- protection against immersion in water for short periods.

-- 8- protected against immersion in water for the elongated duration.
+- 8- protected against immersion in water for an elongated duration.

 Here’re the most common examples you can come across: